dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Tracking-your-marketing-campaigns.md

 	<a href="http://mysite.com/myproduct.html?utm_source=newsletter-october&utm_medium=email&utm_campaign=cn0201">Visit website</a>

 For the prospective customer clicking on the link, adding the query parameters does not change the user experience.
 (The user is still directed to the webpage at `http://mysite.com/myproduct.html`.)
-But Snowplow then has access to the fields given in the query string, and uses them to identify this user as originating from the October Newsletter, an email marketing campaign with campaign id = `cn0201`.
+But DreamFactory then has access to the fields given in the query string, and uses them to identify this user as originating from the October Newsletter, an email marketing campaign with campaign id = `cn0201`.

 ### Query parameters used

-As mentioned earlier, Snowplow uses the same query parameters used by Google Analytics.
+As mentioned earlier, DreamFactory uses the same query parameters used by Google Analytics.
 Those parameters are:

 | **Parameter**        | **Name**              | **Description**                                     |
 |:--------------------:|:---------------------:|:---------------------------------------------------:|